If you encounter any problems with online submission, please email the manuscript to: support@ijsrnsc.org.

 - The ISROSET reserves the right to edit the manuscripts to meet the publication standards.

 Originality and Plagiarism: The journal upholds the highest standards of academic integrity.
 Plagiarism—defined as the appropriation of another's ideas, processes, results, or expressions without proper acknowledgment—is strictly prohibited.
 Authors must ensure that all contributions are original and properly credit any sources used.
 The editors will have access to plagiarism detection tools and retain the authority to reject submissions that fail to meet originality standards.
 Any instances of plagiarism may result in disciplinary actions, including the retraction of published articles and reporting to relevant academic institutions.
+Click here for complete policy details.

 Attribution and Citation: Authors are obligated to provide appropriate attribution and citation for all sources and references used in their work, including direct quotes, paraphrased ideas, media, and data from other works.
 Proper citation is essential for maintaining the credibility of the research and respecting the intellectual property rights of original authors.
 Authors should adhere to the journal’s prescribed citation style and ensure that all contributions to the manuscript are acknowledged.
 The journal promotes transparency in authorship and the recognition of funding sources, research assistants, and all other contributors.